 NFL adds ‘O,’ Blue Man Group — and watch for Wayne Newton

-Bellagio’s Cirque du Soleil mainstay “O” joins Blue Man Group and “Mad Apple” for its Vegas party.
+Bellagio’s Cirque du Soleil mainstay joins Blue Man Group and “Mad Apple” for its Vegas party.

 The NFL is taking over Fountains of Bellagio for its upcoming draft festival.
 The league is also bringing on the aquatic show that plays inside the resort.

-The cast of “O” is set to perform at Lake Bellagio prior to the start of the NFL Draft Red Carpet event on April 28.
+The cast of “O” is set to perform at Lake Bellagio before the start of the NFL Draft Red Carpet event on April 28.
 The carpet walk starts at 1:45 p.m.
 The “O” performance times are to be announced.

-Cirque is also represented by Blue Man Group at 7 p.m.
-April 29 at the Draft Theater at Caesars Forum.
-That staging platform is being set up behind the High Roller at Linq Promenade.
+Cirque du Soleil is also represented by Blue Man Group at 7 p.m.
+April 29 at Lake Bellagio.
 The performance time for “Mad Apple,” the new show moving into New York-New York on May 12, is 7 p.m.
-April 29 at the Draft Theater.
+April 29, also at the fountains.

-We also understand Mr. Las Vegas himself, Wayne Newton, is playing a role in the NFL Draft event.
+We understand Mr. Las Vegas himself, Wayne Newton, is playing a role in the NFL draft event.
 Newton is in the neighborhood, at the Flamingo, not so far from Caesars Forum or the Bellagio.

 I want it that way